 There’s no doubt that Jeff Bezos is a successful man.
 Ever wonder his secret to creating one of the largest companies?
-In a press release earlier this year, Bezos’s shared his three secrets to his success.
+In a press release earlier this year, Bezos’s shared his three secrets to success.
 Before reading this and dismissing it as PR speak, consider briefly how and why each of these has made him and his company so valuable.

 1. Surround yourself with the right people.